hinance/hinance/README.md

 ### Merging Old and New Scraped Data

-Some websites store only recent user data, and delete the data that is for example 1 year old.
+Some websites store only recent user data, and delete the data that is, for example, 1 year old.
 In this case it comes in handy to merge recently scraped data with the data which was scraped a while ago, when the website still had it.